Amazing countries Americans rarely visit but should

 Norway

-Famed for its fantastic fjords, glaciers and Viking legends, Norway is a dream destination for adventure travellers.
-An outdoor playground, hiking, camping and walking are some of the best ways to see the Scandinavian country in all its glory and with roughly 385,000 square miles (149,000sq km) of landscape, there’s plenty to discover.
-Norway’s wildlife is extremely varied: highlights include polar bears, moose, whales and reindeer, making it perfect for wildlife watching.
+Famed for its fantastic fjords, glaciers, and Viking legends, Norway is a dream destination for adventure travelers.
+An outdoor playground, hiking, camping, and walking are some of the best ways to see the Scandinavian country in all its glory, and with roughly 385,000 square miles of landscape, there’s plenty to discover.
+Norway’s wildlife is extremely varied: highlights include polar bears, moose, whales, and reindeer.

 Estonia

-Hailed for its cheap flights and medieval cities, Estonia is fast becoming a favourite alternative to its more well-known European neighbours.
+Hailed for its cheap flights and medieval cities, Estonia is fast becoming a favorite alternative to its better-known European neighbors.
 Tucked away in the Baltics, the compact country offers laid-back European charm and unspoilt countryside without the crowds of Spain and Italy.
-Visitors will struggle not to fall in love with the historic capital Tallinn.
-With its winding cobblestone streets and dreamy architecture, Tallinn is one of the most enchanting places in northern Europe.
+Visitors will struggle not to fall in love with historic capital Tallinn – with its winding cobblestone streets and dreamy architecture, it's one of Northern Europe's most enchanting locales.

 Croatia